 multiple states, including Florida, Georgia and Michigan.
 His

 research interests include school choice and effective professional development

 “Coach” Tommy Silas is a school-based administrator at an academic acceleration school, a member of the “Divine 29” Doctoral Cohort at UNF, and a member of the first Freshman class admitted to UNF.
 Tommy is a native of Orlando, but attend Jacksonville public schools.
 As a coach, he was a Level II USATF Track & Field and Cross Country and Coach of the Year at Raines High School.
 Throughout his career as an educator and student advocate, he has worked to make the inclusion of marginalized students in academically rigorous events the norm and has inspired students to excel.
 His research interests focus on teacher bias and students attending academic remediation schools.

-Dione Webber is an school-based administrator at Carter G. Woodson Elementary School located in Jacksonville Florida.
+Dione Webber is a school-based administrator at Mayport Coastal Sciences Elementary School located in Jacksonville Florida.
 Prior to becoming an administrator, she was an instructional math coach at the Bridge to Success Academy, a double promotion program for students two to three years’ overage for grade.
 As a teacher she taught 9th through 12th grade mathematics at William Marion Raines High School.
-Having had a range of experiences at schools primarily educating students from lower socio-economic status, Dione is extremely passionate about educating youth through the use of culturally relevant pedagogy and sustained relationships that build students character beyond the walls of the classroom.
+Having had a range of experiences at schools primarily educating students from lower socio-economic status, Dr. Webber is extremely passionate about educating youth through the use of culturally relevant pedagogy and sustained relationships that build students character beyond the walls of the classroom.
 Her research interests focus on the perspectives and experiences of students that are overage including students who successfully completed school after being overaged.

 Doctoral students selected as AACTE Holmes Scholars: